Le Phem Era

 The Quarry site and the Quarry Pedagogies program are run by These Are The Projects We Do Together.
 Documentation, technical support and projection equipment supplied by Ivan Mašić, co-director of Little Projector Company.

-A play on the term ‘afakasi (half Sāmoan, derived from the colonial term ‘half-caste’), ‘Afa‘afakasi essentially means half of a half Sāmoan.
+A play on the term ‘afakasi (half Sāmoan, derived from the colonial term ‘half-caste’), ‘Afa‘afakasi means half of a half Sāmoan.
 This new term was created to raise questions around racial classifications and connection to, or disconnection from, heritage.
-This series of publications lead by someone whose grandpa was born and raised in Sāmoa, but is also of European ancestry and mostly removed from Samoan culture.
-Knowledge of Sāmoa has been gained through interactions with ‘āiga (family) and other Sāmoans, as a tourist in Sāmoa and through research.
+This series of publications is led by someone whose grandpa was born and raised in Sāmoa, but is also of European ancestry and mostly removed from Sāmoan culture.
+Knowledge of Sāmoa has been gained through interactions with ‘āiga (family), learning from other Sāmoans, visiting Sāmoa and through research.

 An old photo of a child reaching up towards a bunch of coconuts in Samoa.
 An old photo of a toddler sitting in the lap of her grandfather.